BrandNewCongress/DEPRECATED-website/src/static/site/callteam.md

 ### How to apply
 1. Thoroughly read the [BNC Plan](/plan) and [Frequently Asked Questions](/faq) page.
 1. Please fill out our [Call Team Application](https://docs.google.com/forms/d/e/1FAIpQLSeSW15RBbSN0wkAsYVnrIwiu_q3t5FHc8FHEXLvIEgXoLPpxQ/viewform).
 One of our team leads will call you shortly to ask a few follow up questions.
 Thanks for applying!

+<i>Due to the recent election, we are currently experiencing a high number of call team applications.
+If you do not hear back from us right away, please know that we have not forgotten about you!
+In the meantime, we would love for you to submit a candidate nomination.
+We look forward to meeting you soon!</i>